[Minor revision–posted 10/15/18 (replaces 8/22/14 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to document the qualifications of faculty, including instructors, teaching assistants, and graduate part-time instructors (GPTIs), to perform instruction at various levels.

-REVIEW: This OP is effective immediately and will be reviewed in June of even-numbered years by the Senior Vice Provost with substantive revisions forwarded to the Provost and Senior Vice President.
+REVIEW: This OP is effective immediately and will be reviewed in June of even-numbered years by the Vice Provost for Faculty Success with substantive revisions forwarded to the Provost and Senior Vice President.

 a.
 In this OP, the Principles refer to the Principles of Accreditation: Foundations for Quality Enhancement of the Southern Association of Colleges and Schools Commission on Colleges, 2012 or subsequent current editions of the Principles.